Measles, Mumps, Rubella Antibody

-This test looks for antibodies to three diseases: measles, mumps, and rubella.
+This test looks for antibodies to 3 diseases: measles, mumps, and rubella.

-The test can find out whether you are immune to the three diseases.
-All three are
+The test can find out whether you are immune to the 3 diseases.
+All 3 are quite contagious.

-quite contagious.
-If you've had them or been vaccinated against them, your immune
+If you've had them or been vaccinated against them, your immune system made antibodies

 If you are planning to become pregnant, it's important to know whether you have these

 antibodies.
-If a woman develops rubella during the first three months of her pregnancy,
+If a woman develops rubella during the first 3 months of her pregnancy,

 it could cause birth defects.

-Measles is also called rubeola, and rubella is also called German measles or three-day
+Measles is also called rubeola, and rubella is also called German measles or 3-day

-You might have this test if you are planning to become pregnant or are pregnant.
+You may need this test if you are planning to become pregnant or are pregnant.